Montgomery Wilkinson Dorris

 Brief Life History of Montgomery Wilkinson

 When Montgomery Wilkinson Dorris was born on 24 December 1824, in Sumner, Tennessee, United States, his father, James William Dorris, was 26 and his mother, Lydia Campbell, was 18.
 He married Martha Ann Shaw about 1850.
 They were the parents of at least 2 sons and 3 daughters.
-He lived in Wayne, Illinois, United States in 1850 and Barnhill, Wayne, Illinois, United States in 1880.
+He lived in Wayne, Saint Charles Township, Kane, Illinois, United States in 1860 and Barnhill, Wayne, Illinois, United States for about 10 years.
 He died on 27 September 1890, in Carthage, Jasper, Missouri, United States, at the age of 65, and was buried in Jasper, Missouri, United States.

 Photos and Memories (1)